-Cemeteries are where go when we’re done.
-They are a final memorial to life and loved ones.
+A cemetery or graveyard is where we retire when we’re done; a final memorial to our life and loved ones.
 These peaceful burial grounds are home to a diverse dedication of birth and death dates, photos, and other ways we remember those who have left us behind.
 Prior to the Civil War, many cemeteries were little more than family’s burial plots, located on the family homestead.

-Given the company’s attention to detail, is should come as no surprise that the Walt Disney Company included this representation of history at its Haunted Mansion attractions.
-Move over hidden Mickey’s, the tombstones in this cemetery serve different purpose, and it’s hidden in plain sight.
-Most of the epithet’s engraved on the Haunted Mansion tombstones are a tribute to the imagineers who worked on the attraction; much the same way an artist signs a painting.
+Given The Walt Disney Company’s attention to detail, it should come as no surprise that The Walt Disney Company included this representation of history at its Haunted Mansion attractions.
+Move over Hidden Mickeys, the tombstones in this cemetery serve a different purpose with hidden references to Imagineers hidden in plain sight.
+Most of the epithets engraved on the Haunted Mansion tombstones are a tribute to the Imagineers who worked on the attraction; much the same way an artist signs a painting.
 Shall we take a tour of these tombstones?

 Our tour begins here in this cemetery (graveyards are attached to churches) where you see tributes to several artisans who paid their respects to the Haunted Mansion.
 Subtle, sometimes silly, statements that leave a final mark on this retirement home for ghosts can be found among the markers just outside the Haunted Mansion.

 Originally these tributes took their place just to the right of the queue, taking advantage of the river view.
 Offering a few fiendishly fun inscriptions, by way playful rhymes, the fate of those buried is forever recorded.
 This small cemetery was removed in 2011 to make way for a new, interactive queue area.
 Not to worry though, some of the more prominent headstones were included in the new queue area.
 New tombs, markers, and walls were installed to accommodate the added eerie interactive elements.